dig-eg-gaz/analysis/tryfontheophilopoulos-analysis.md

 These advertisements seemed to be very different from other advertisements within the Egyptian Gazette in a couple different senses which made them perfect candidates for this embarkment.
 The main reason was because these advertisements often did not find themselves coming up within the main advertisement sections at all.
 The places that I found these advertisements were within actual bodies of text where stories and other items would be found.
 This meant that instead of being a reoccurring identical template, it changed constantly.
 In addition, because of this constant dynamic aspect that the advertisements had, they were often formatted in the form of a testimonial to make it seem less like a product being sold and more like an actual account from a civilian just like one who may be reading the newspaper, increasing their overall authenticity to the reader.
 In the end, this entire con is just a marketing scheme to make money, and it appears that these antics worked for a reason I will expand on when showing the data.

-##Procedural Method for Obtaining Results
+## Procedural Method for Obtaining Results

-Firstly, due to the nature of these advertisements not actually being put into a “<div type=“advertisement>”, I had to form my Xpath Query slightly differently so that it would find the instances of the title of the pills.
+Firstly, due to the nature of these advertisements not actually being put into a "<div type=“advertisement>", I had to form my Xpath Query slightly differently so that it would find the instances of the title of the pills.
 I also was required to keep the Xpath Query fairly basic as narrowing it down in various ways resulted in not flagging positives as it should have been.
 For example, there was no template for these advertisements due to the fact that, once again, they were constantly changing throughout the Egyptian Gazette.
 The two queries that I used to create a database were the following:

 //div/div/p[contains(., 'Pink Pills’)]

 //div/div/p[contains(., ‘Doan’s Kidney Pills’)]

 After moving all of the div’s into a plaintext file, I separated them by year and began looking for patterns and certain terminology that I deemed important and observed repeating throughout.
 I then took specific words that I found important and created a database of the occurrences that they came up in the advertisements.
 I also counted the number of each advertisement for each year and then created a ratio of instances of word : instances of the advertisement that year.
 That created a fraction of the average number of times a specific word came up in one advertisement, allowing me to properly compare between years.
 I then plotted this data using Tableau and came up with the following: